 Payer policies and coverage of audiology and speech-language pathology services vary widely.
 It’s important for clinicians to understand the unique requirements for each payer source they bill both during and after the PHE, including coding, billing, and coverage of telepractice services.
 Keep in mind that Medicaid and private payers may not follow the federal PHE.

-Medicare allows audiologists and SLPs to provide telehealth services to Medicare Part B (outpatient) beneficiaries for the duration of the PHE.
+Federal law authorizes Medicare payment to audiologists and SLPs to provide telehealth services to Medicare Part B (outpatient) beneficiaries until at least December 31, 2024.
 See ASHA’s webpage on Medicare coverage of telehealth services during the COVID-19 pandemic for details.
-Here’s what clinicians need to know after the PHE and the 151-day extension of federal flexibilities ends.
+Here’s what clinicians need to know after December 31, 2024, when the extension of federal flexibilities ends.

-Once the federal PHE ends and the 151-day extension expires, Medicare will no longer reimburse SLPs directly for any telehealth services.
-The HIPAA flexibilities, which applied to Medicare telehealth services, will also expire at the end of the federal PHE.
+After December 31, 2024, Medicare will no longer reimburse SLPs directly for any telehealth services.
+The HIPAA flexibilities, which applied to Medicare telehealth services, will expire May 11, 2023, the end of the federal PHE.
 SLPs will have two options for reimbursement of Medicare telehealth services: private pay arrangements and/or billing select services “incident to” a physician.
 For more information, see what SLPs can expect after the PHE.

 The Families First Coronavirus Response Act (FFCRA) (P.L.
 116-127) was signed into law on March 18, 2020.
 The FFCRA added a new optional Medicaid eligibility group for uninsured individuals during the PHE.
-This new eligibility group’s coverage will end when the federal PHE expires.
+This new eligibility group’s coverage will end on May 11, 2023, when the federal PHE expires.
 This will affect Medicaid coverage for people who have enrolled under this new eligibility group.
 Individuals enrolled under this new group will need to seek alternative health care coverage (e.g., marketplace or private health plans) when the PHE ends.
 Additionally, the FFRCA created the requirement that state Medicaid programs keep all Medicaid beneficiaries continuously enrolled in the program, halting periodic eligibility redeterminations that occurred before the Act.
 However, the Consolidated Appropriations Act ended this requirement for continuous enrollment as of March 31, 2023.
 State Medicaid programs will resume Medicaid redeterminations and can disenroll beneficiaries based on eligibility as of April 1, 2023, if they no longer meet eligibility requirements.

 Private payers may act autonomously and don’t have to follow the same rules as government payers such as Medicare and state Medicaid programs.
 Although many private and commercial plans expanded telepractice services quickly during the pandemic, coverage has varied widely and continues to change.
 It’s important for clinicians to evaluate each payer on a case-by-case basis to determine their requirements and level of coverage both during and after the PHE.

 Clinicians should report Current Procedural Terminology (CPT ® American Medical Association) codes and follow the same guidelines for billing telepractice services as you would when providing in-person services.
 Payers typically also require a specific modifier or place of service code to distinguish telepractice services from in-person services.
 ASHA provides general guidance on coding for telepractice services but payer guidelines vary widely.
 Payers may also have a specific list of CPT codes approved for telepractice services.
-Always verify with the payer before initiating services, especially as coverage policies continue to evolve during and beyond the PHE.
+Always verify with the payer before initiating services, especially as coverage policies continue to evolve as the PHE ends.